tolicodes/infragen/guide/building-infragen/building-create-github-project.md

 });
 ```

-As expected, our test stats that `/tmp/my-new-project` does not exist.
+As expected, our test states that `/tmp/my-new-project` does not exist.

 `infragen/generators/create-github-project yarn test:watch`